 What to see at the Moorish Castle

 It’s a little bit of a walk from the bus stop to the Moorish Castle.
 It’s hard to say how long the walk takes because we stopped along the way to take pictures of the view and see some points of interest.
 Walking from the bus stop you can’t see the town or Sintra’s other attractions but the green of the Sintra Hills is still photo worthy!
-You will pass the guardhouse, which now actually houses a restroom and cafe!

 The church that is next to the tombs is interesting.
 It is believed to have been founded in the 12th century.
 They have put in what looks like brand new floors.
 You will see remnants of the mural painting and also some interesting artifacts from the archaeological investigation site outside the church and other parts of the castle.